STAFF

 ELSIE NEILSON

-BOLD ARTISTIC COORDINATOR
+BOLD COORDINATOR

 Jaimé Yawa Dzandu is a choreographer, movement artist, community organizer, and facilitator with roots in Hampton, Virginia, and Wusuta-Anyigbe, Ghana.
 She creates movement-based art experiences that nurture restoration, social connection, and transformation.
 Currently, Jaimé is the Artistic Coordinator and facilitator for Urban Bush Women's BOLD Network (Builders, Organizers, and Leaders through Dance), supporting the growth of dancers and community leaders.